DjShinter/VideoRemote/README.md

 To install the "**Video Remote Mod**" place "**VideoRemote.dll**" inside your "Mods" folder located in **ChilloutVR** > **Mods**

-# Developer Note

-If this mod breaks terms of service, I will shutdown this project immediately as soon as I get note regarding about this, but I believe that this is a quality of life change.

 # Building this project